irregularhound/neocities-website/README.md

 A repository for my website.

-This is a recreation of my old repository.
+This is a recreation of my old one.
 Credit to [Bret Comnes](https://github.com/bcomnes) for fixing the workflow file in my previous repository.

 ## To-Do List: